-1 Bydgoszcz University of Science and Technology, Department of Chemical and Biochemical Engineering, Faculty of Chemical Technology and Engineering, Seminaryjna 3, 85-326 Bydgoszcz, Poland have been determined for starch hydrolysis by α -amylase from porcine pancreas for results obtained via experimental studies by other researchers (Akhond et al., 2016; Aksoy et al., 1998; Gopal and Muralikrishna, 2009; Guo et al., 2016; Louati et al., 2010).
+It is necessary to mention that in the previously published work (Miłek, 2021a) the values of the activation energy E_a , the deactivation energy E_d and the optimum temperature T{opt} have been determined for starch hydrolysis by α -amylase from porcine pancreas for results obtained via experimental studies by others researchers (Akhond et al., 2016; Aksoy et al., 1998; Gopal and Muralikrishna, 2009; Louati et al., 2010; Guo et al., 2016).
 In order to make model calculations and thus to design the process, it necessary to know an additional parameter, which is the specific pre-exponential rate constant k_0 .
 Experimental data allowed to determine the k_0 with parameters E_a , E_d and k{d0} .
-Therefore, our own study was carried out, the basis on which the above-mentioned parameters were determined.
-To be complete, it should be noted that studying starch hydrolysis by porcine pancreas α -amylase with simultaneous deactivation of α -amylase it is important to provide a better understanding the investigated process.
+Therefore, our own study was carried out, the basic on which the above-mentioned parameters were determined.
+To be complete, it should be noted that studying of starch hydrolysis by porcine pancreas α -amylase with simultaneous deactivation of α -amylase is important to provide a better understanding the investigated process.